-I joined the disABILITY Resource Center in October of 2017 as Information and Referral Coordinator.
+I joined the disABILITY Resource Center in October of 2017 as Independent Living Peer Support/Information and Referral Specialist.

 I assist individuals in locating community resources and serve as a first point of contact between the dRC and the community.